LMihhedko/liza-hr-app/README.md

 In the future I would like to implement more sections such as "My Account", "Calendar", "Analytics" so the app has more functionalities.

+:eyes:	View a live deployed version of the app [HERE](https://hr-app-liza.netlify.app/) :eyes:

 ## Recommended IDE Setup

 [VSCode](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (and disable Vetur) + [TypeScript Vue Plugin (Volar)](https://marketplace.visualstudio.com/items?itemName=Vue.vscode-typescript-vue-plugin).